LESLIE: Cindy in North Carolina is on the line and is having some issues with epoxy garage floor repair.

 CINDY: Can I ask how hard it is to handle the epoxy paint?

-TOM: It’s not difficult.
+TOM: Epoxy garage floor repair is not difficult.
 The way it works is it’s chemical-cured.
 So when you buy epoxy paint, you actually get two cans.

 TOM: So you’ll get one that’s a gallon can but when you open it up, it’s only going to be filled three-quarters of the way.
 And then you’ll get a second can that’s a quart can and that’s the hardener.
 So the first thing you do when you open up the gallon can and the quart can is you mix them together.
-And that becomes the paint that you’re working with.
+And that becomes the paint that you’re working with for epoxy garage floor repair.

 Now, remember, though, once you start mixing them, the clock starts ticking.
 And you’re only going to have probably, I guess, maybe two, three hours to use it up.
 But it won’t take that long, because you’re going to be applying it with a brush first on the outside perimeter and then a roller.
 And then you kind of work your way out of the garage.
 And as you apply it wet and they usually – they’ll give you these color flakes that you kind of shake over it to give it that personality and you stick in there and you just keep moving.